isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-22-post-notes-on-a-little-island.md

 Although there have been other accounts of the mission, Journal of an Embassy is by far the most detailed and authoritative.
 It was published in 1828 and presented to the government of British India.[^6] First published as a single volume and reprinted two years later as two smaller volumes with no change in content, the book is broadly divided into three parts: Crawfurd’s journal; a general introduction to the people, culture, administration, commerce, laws, geology and fauna of Siam and Cochin China, as well as a short account of Singapore; and an appendix of letters to the native kings.

 The National Library holds the first edition of Journal of an Embassy which was acquired in 2012.
-It features a panoramic double-folded aquatint frontispiece of Singapore, a double-folded Map of the Kingdoms of Siam and Cochin China, and illustrations, including 11 woodcuts, and two leaves of facsimile alphabets of Southeast Asian languages.
+It features a panoramic double-folded aquatint frontispiece of Singapore, a double-folded *Map of the Kingdoms of Siam and Cochin China*, and illustrations, including 11 woodcuts, and two leaves of facsimile alphabets of Southeast Asian languages.

 **Written by:**  Gracie Lee